Genki Sudo

-Genki Sudo (須藤 元気, Sudō Genki) is a Japanese MMA fighter, singer, actor and politician who has been serving as a political independent in the House of Councillors since 2019.
+Genki Sudo (須藤 元気, Sudō Genki) is a Japanese former mixed martial artist, singer, actor, and politician.
 Between 1998 and 2006, Sudo was a professional athlete and then was in the entertainment industry from 2006 to 2019.
 He has since returned to his previous position in World Order as of September 2021 where he is currently active.

 He is a retired mixed martial artist and a kickboxer who, until 31 December 2006 competed in the Japanese fighting organization HERO'S and before that, the Ultimate Fighting Championship and Pancrase.
 He is known for his elaborate ring entrances and unorthodox fighting style.
-Over his career, he holds notable wins over Nate Marquardt, Royler Gracie, Eric "Butterbean" Esch, Mike Brown, Kazuyuki Miyata, Hiroyuki Takaya, Damacio Page and Ramon Dekkers.
 Sudo, following his retirement, transitioned into a career in entertainment as a Japanese singer, composer, choreographer, actor, professional calligrapher and author.
 He is the producer, director, and lead vocalist of the music group World Order, which is known for their techno music style and highly synchronised robotic choreography.

-His philosophy is "We are all one".
+Sudo served in the House of Councillors as a political independent between 2019 and 2024.
+In 2025, he joined the conservative Democratic Party For the People.

 Early life

-Born to a chef and Boxing fan, Genki was named after Yu Koyama's sports anime Ganbare Genki.
-He started practicing Amateur Wrestling during high school, focusing on Greco-Roman Wrestling, and later won JOC Cup All Japan Junior Wrestling Championship during his stay at the Takushoku Junior College.
+Born to a chef and Boxing fan, Genki was named after Yu Koyama's sports manga Ganbare Genki.
+He started practicing Greco-Roman Wrestling during high school, and later won JOC Cup All Japan Junior Wrestling Championship during his stay at the Takushoku Junior College.
 In 1998, after graduating, Genki moved to the United States and enrolled in Santa Monica College, but dropped out soon after.
-Around this time, he joined the Beverly Hills Jiu-Jitsu Club and practiced Brazilian Jiu Jitsu.
+Around this time, he joined the Beverly Hills Jiu-Jitsu Club and practiced Brazilian Jiu-Jitsu.
 A year after, he returned to Japan to compete in Pancrase by Bas Rutten's mediation.

 MMA career

 Pancrase

-Genki started his professional career in shoot wrestling promotion Pancrase, defeating Kosei Kubota by unanimous decision in his first fight.
-He joined Sanae Kikuta's Grabaka team to further develop his grappling skills.
+Genki started his professional career in 1998, when he fought Tiki Ghosn in Extreme Shoot 2.
+Then he moved to japanese promotion Pancrase, defeating Kosei Kubota by unanimous decision in his first fight.
+He joined Sanae Kikuta's Grabaka team to further develop his skills.

 Sudo became well known for his particularly flashy choreographed ring entrances that often included costumed dancers.
 One entrance featured Sudo doing the robot and operating levers that released a column of smoke from the top of his head while wearing a Kentucky Fried Chicken bucket as a hat and a white plastic mask, in an homage to the musician Buckethead.

 On 21 December 2001, Sudo fought against Kenichi Yamamoto at Yokohama Cultural Gymnasium, and won by Rear Naked Choke.
 Prior to the match, Sudo and Yamamoto promised to bet Yamamoto's UFC championship belt on the outcome.
 Following his win, Sudo was given the belt by Yamamoto, and Sudo was introduced as "UFC Japan Champion" by media after this bout.
 As the bet was personal, he is not sanctioned as champion by Zuffa.